-You should plan to visit at least some of the colleges you are considering.
-In fact, campus visits can be the most important factor in helping prospective students assess whether a college’s location, academic offerings, atmosphere and community are a good fit.
+Students should plan to visit at least some of the colleges they are considering.
+In fact, campus visits can be the most important factor in helping prospective students assess whether a college’s location, academic offerings, atmosphere, and community are a good fit.

 - Visit at the Right Time.

 So you have an upcoming break from school—that’s an obvious time for a college visit, right?
 Not so fast.
 If you have a long holiday weekend, or a school vacation, the college you plan to visit might also be on break.
 So check to see if the colleges will be in session then.
 Visiting a college when it is in session will give you a far better sense of the school’s community and “culture” than visiting an empty campus.
 You want to aim to visit a college on a “typical” day, so that you get a more realistic idea of what it would be like to be a student there.
 If the only time you can visit colleges is during the summer, keep in mind that some campuses might be empty except for staff and other prospective students.
 You will get to see the physical layout of the campus, but it will be harder to get a feel for the student body and student life.
 Many colleges host open houses for prospective students.
 Such “Visit Days” usually include some type of program introducing visitors to the college.
 Since there could be hundreds of visitors on those days, you may get more of a sense of the other prospective students than of the students attending the college you are visiting.

 - Plan Ahead.